Getting a passport and dual citizenship in Mexico will make it easier for you to seize opportunities in the up-and-coming areas of the country.

 Entrepreneurship in Mexico

-The Mexican government is stimulating the entrepreneurial environment by investing about $1 billion in start-up funds.
-This speaks volumes about the change in mindset by the Mexican people.
-And the government is working with these entrepreneurs instead of against them.
+The Mexican government has stimulated an entrepreneurial environment, investing billions in start-up funds.
+This speaks volumes about the change in mindset of the Mexican people.
+The government is working with these entrepreneurs instead of against them.

 Engineering has been the preferred choice of many students in Mexico for a long time.
-About 120,000 Mexican students per year get their engineering degrees.
-Many of them try to start up a company nowadays though, instead of finding a job as an engineer.
+About 130,000 Mexican students per year get their engineering degrees.
+Many of them try to start up a company nowadays, though, instead of finding a job as an engineer.